pikaak/CatTarot/replit.md

 - Auto-prompts for photo upload on first visit
 - Fixed SSR bug by guarding all window access in useEffect with viewport state
 - Fixed z-index ordering: Modal (200) > Loading (150) > Selected cards (100)
+- Fixed mobile responsive issues: Cat image increased to 140px with flex-shrink-0, speech bubble reduced to max-w-[200px] on mobile
+- Fixed card spread positioning: Changed from left: 45% to left: 50% with padding for proper mobile centering
+- **Major context change**: AI now speaks AS the user's young cat responding to questions ABOUT itself (health, feelings, wants), not as a fortune-teller

 **Previous Session**
 - Implemented talking cat feature with AI-generated greetings via Gemini